-The roof assembly comprises sheathing with a build-up white roof, originally specified as Tropi-Cool system (wet-paint waterproofing and insulation), updated to modern standards.
-Landscaping consists of manicured gardens and tall trees; the original design is not documented.
+The roof assembly consists of tongue and groove boards, sheathing on top with a build-up white roof, originally specified as Tropi-Cool system (wet-paint waterproofing and insulation), updated to modern standards with a similar applicable yet unspecified system.
+Landscaping consists of manicured garden and tall trees of various species; the original design is not documented.
 An overgrown stream runs north-south in the northwest portion of the lot.
+Access to the stream is obscured by various species of Bromeliads which is part of a custom, modern planting scheme.
+The residence sits in a low-rise single family residential neighborhood, of inconsistent architectural styles, yet could be considered predominantly modern.

-7. Statement of Significance
+8. Statement of Significance